How to Motivate Your Remote Sales Team

 Consider goals that go beyond closing deals, too.
 Think of it this way.
 Selling is a process.
 It goes from lead generation to qualifying leads and then varying levels of engagement before an actual sale happens.
-You can set goals for lead generation, face-to-face engagements, cross-selling and upselling, even customer support—a whole number of things that matter when it comes to selling and keeping customers happy.
+You can set goals for lead generation, face-to-face engagements, cross-selling and upselling, and even customer support—a whole number of things that matter when it comes to selling and keeping customers happy.

-And don’t forget to reward employees for achieving those goals.
+And don’t forget to reward employees with appreciation presents for achieving those goals.
 Don’t assume everyone wants a certain gift card or weekend getaway either.
 When you set goals, build in incentives you know will resonate with teams and certain individuals.
 You won’t offer the perfect incentive for everyone every time, so mix it up to respect the needs and preferences involved.

 3. Invest in their home